goodshuffle/goodshuffle-developer-site/content/docs/setup/showit.md

 ></gspro-wishlist-config>
 ```

 **PLEASE NOTE!
-You need to update "YOUR-WEB-SITE-KEY" with your Public Browser Key from Goodshuffle Pro.**
+You need to replace the text YOUR-PUBLIC-WEBSITE-KEY below with your Public Browser Key from Goodshuffle Pro (retrieved in the Activation step above).**

 9. Click Save
 10. Your Wishlist is now installed on your site